Self Employed Carpenter

 "It should be fine.
 That's how we moved down to Texas."

-"Hey Jack, I know Steve and Mary are from Wisconsin and Jay and Mark are from Austin.
+"Hey Jack, we all know that Steve and Mary are from Wisconsin, and Jay and Mark are from Austin.
 Are you from Austin too?"
 I asked.

 "No, I am from Houston.
-I moved to Austin last year because my girlfriend is going to school at UT," Jack replied.
+I moved to Austin last year because my girlfriend is going to UT," Jack replied.

 "I never knew that," Steve said.
 "All of this time we have known each other..."